mgbpm/CATT/README.md

 To add a new source data file, first create a new subdirectory in the ./sources directory.
 Ideally no spaces in the directory name.
 Then run the program using --sources="<subdirectory nanme>".
 First time it will create a template `config.yml`.
-Edit the `config.yml` and specify the url, file name, etc. Run again and it will download the file and generate a `dictionary.csv` template.
+Edit the `config.yml` and specify the url, file name, etc. Run again, and it will download the file and generate a `dictionary.csv` template.
 Edit the dictionary to configure.
 If any fields will use mapping, then set the map flag in the dictionary and re-run.
 It will generate a template mapping.csv.